 Short service - live video stream

-This week, the second Sunday of lent, we are thinking about faith.
-It's also our last service before we take a two week rest, coming back to celebrate our anniversary with the Bishop of Europe on March 21st.
-We will be live at 12 noon on YouTube https://youtu.be/R_wpWFlMbl4 Facebook https://www.facebook.com/groups/564485441080665 as well as here and on the website https://allsaintstenerife.org/
+This week we are in the upper room again, this time to hear Jesus’ words of peace.
+We will be live at 12 noon on YouTube https://youtu.be/z5oXyv-1BmM Facebook https://www.facebook.com/groups/564485441080665 as well as here and on the website https://allsaintstenerife.org/

 As always, the service sheet can be found at https://tenerifevirtual.church/servicesheet.pdf and please be ready with something similar to bread and wine if you'd like to join in with the agape meal part of the service.